davidparamo12/Where-to-put-a-restaurant-in-the-USA-/README.md

 ## DATASET

 Important note:
-To filter the data, we used the longitude and latitude variables because the State and City fields were unreliable (e.g., cities like Seattle appeared under the wrong state).
+1. To filter the data, we used the longitude and latitude variables because the State and City fields were unreliable (e.g., cities like Seattle appeared under the wrong state).
 Since longitude and latitude values come from user devices, they are much more accurate.

+2. Although we initially tried using the Python geohash library to merge Google and Yelp datasets into one dataset but it did not produce reliable results.
+The gmaps_id and yelp_id are not the same, therefore both analyses were performed separately.

 Data Lifecycle